 I’m not sure why, but tons of money is getting poured into infrastructure development right now.
-So there is a lot of construction going on.
-This small city also has lots of positives.
+There is a lot of construction going on which means lots of options for housing.

-- It has oodles of historical charm, but the new buildings are right there as well.
-If I wanted to live in an apartment, this might be a good place because many of the apartments are newer, but they are right there in the mix of things.
+It has oodles of historical charm, but the new buildings are right there as well.
+If I wanted to live in an apartment, this might be a good place because many of the apartments are newer, but they are right there in the mix of the downtown bustle.

-What Americans think of as duplexes with yards are also available right outside of town with nice bike paths that would provide easy access.
+What Americans think of as duplexes with yards are also available right outside of town with nice bike paths that would provide easy access to town.
 The main con is that I saw a lot more to buy than rent.
-For us, it has the same problem as Viana do Castelo of being a little far, but it did seem like an easier place to live without a car.
+For us, it has the same problem as Viana do Castelo of being a little farther away from Porto than I would prefer, but it did seem like an easier place to live without a car.